mkapri1/Lexical-Syntax-Analyzer/README.md

-## A)Rules for Recognizing all lexemes as their proper tokens
+## A)Rules for Recognizing all lexemes as their proper tokens:

 Tokens are a group of characters formingbasic, atomic chunk of syntax a "word"